Jirashcha/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge

-- I will code for at least an hour every day for the next 100 days and Tweet my progress every day with the #100DaysOfCode hashtag.
+- I will code for at least an hour every day for the next 100 days and tweet my progress every day with the #100DaysOfCode hashtag.

 ## Contents